Updated for 2009

 Shallots fall somewhere between vegetables and condiments; one can make onions a dish unto themselves, but it's hard to imagine serving shallots as a distinct dish (though some include them whole in stir fries).
 Whatever, they are a cooking, and thus gardening, essential.

-In reality, a shallot is (as its "scientific" name suggests) just a special kind of onion--one with "more interesting" flavors (as one source puts it) than standard bulb onions.
+In reality, a shallot is (as its “scientific” name, Allium cepa, suggests) just a special kind of onion—one with “more interesting” flavors (as one source puts it) than standard bulb onions.
 They are best and most productive fall-planted for overwintering (best with at least some protective mulch) with harvest the following autumn.

 From a French herb and spice company's web site: